weleoka/discdex/README.md

 DEFAULT CHARACTER SET = utf8;
 ```

-Then load the data into the table from the .csv Discdex exported.
+Then load the data into the table from the .csv file which Discdex generated.

 ```SQL
 LOAD DATA INFILE '/path/to/your/csv/file/model.csv'